Daily High to Daily Low: Is It Safe to Buy Annaly Capital Management Inc. (NLY)?

 Analysts’ Opinion of NLY

-Piper Sandler, on the other hand, stated in their research note that they expect to see NLY reach a price target of $8.25.
-The rating they have provided for NLY stocks is “Overweight” according to the report published on July 07th, 2020.

-JMP Securities gave a rating of “Mkt Outperform” to NLY, setting the target price at $7.50 in the report published on April 30th of the current year.
+Piper Sandler gave a rating of “Overweight” to NLY, setting the target price at $8.25 in the report published on July 07th of the current year.

 Insider Trading